Evaluating Large Language Models for Line-Level Vulnerability Localization: Related Work

 \subsection{Studies of LLMs for Software Defects}

 Recent advancements in LLMs have opened new avenues for addressing software defects, ranging from fault localization to bug or vulnerability repair.
-Initial explorations into the applicability of ChatGPT by Kang et al. \cite{kang2023preliminary} and Wu et al. \cite{wu2023large} demonstrate their promising potential in localizing faults within projects like Defects4J.
+Initial explorations into the applicability of ChatGPT by Kang et al. \cite{kang2024quantitative} and Wu et al. \cite{wu2023large} highlight its promising potential in localizing faults within projects like Defects4J equipped with test cases.
 Additionally, the field has witnessed a burgeoning interest in harnessing LLMs for the repair of bugs and vulnerabilities.
 Notably, studies by Fan et al. \cite{LLM4APR_Fan}, Xia et al. \cite{LLM4APR_Xia}, and Pearce et al. \cite{LLM4APR_Ham} delve into the capabilities of Codex and other models in augmenting Automated Program Repair (APR) techniques, employing paradigms such as zero/few-shot learning for bug and vulnerability mitigation.

-Furthermore, comprehensive analyses by Jiang et al. \cite{LLM4APR_Jiang} and Huang et al. \cite{Bug_study_huang} make in-depth evaluation of LLMs' performance under both zero-shot and fine-tuning paradigms specifically for APR tasks, providing critical insights into their adaptability and effectiveness.
+Furthermore, comprehensive analyses by Jiang et al. \cite{LLM4APR_Jiang} and Huang et al. \cite{Bug_study_huang, huang2025comprehensive} make in-depth evaluation of LLMs' performance under both zero-shot and fine-tuning paradigms specifically for APR tasks, providing critical insights into their adaptability and effectiveness.
 Beyond APR, systematic comparisons by Zeng et al. \cite{LLMC_Study_Zeng} and Niu et al. \cite{LLMC_Study_Niu} evaluate LLMs across a spectrum of software-related tasks, which also include a wide range of software defects.

 Different from them, our study provides the exploration of vulnerability localization with both commercial and open-source LLMs, offering insights into their application in software security.